 Hellebore plants, sometimes referred to as Christmas rose or Lenten rose because of their late winter or early summer blooms, are usually resistant to pests and diseases.
 Deer and rabbits also rarely bother hellebore plants because of their toxicity.
 However, the term “resistant” does not mean that hellebore is immune from experiencing problems.
 If you have been concerned about your sick hellebore plants, this article is for you.
-Read on to learn more about diseases of hellebore.
+Read on to learn more about the diseases of hellebore.

 Common Hellebore Problems